All published articles of this journal are available on ScienceDirect.

 Conclusion

-Grain sorghum, due to its composition, has an advantage over corn in the production of bioethanol using Very High-Gravity technology.
-Understanding technological approaches to preparing sorghum wort will help achieve post-fermentation ethanol concentrations exceeding 18% v/v, which will positively affect the economic efficiency of biofuel production.
+Grain sorghum demonstrates a technological advantage over corn in bioethanol production using VHG technology.
+Understanding these approaches will help achieve post-fermentation ethanol concentrations exceeding 18% v/v, improving the economic efficiency of biofuel production.